-Patterned after IAF’s very successful Public Health 2030 effort, Human Progress and Human Services 2035 will work with the leading associations in the field as well as key state and local human service agencies.
+Patterned after IAF’s very successful Public Health 2030 effort, the Human Progress and Human Services 2035 Project worked with leading associations in the field as well as key state and local human service agencies.

 IAF developed scenarios for the public health field.
 Released in 2014, IAF’s report, Public Health 2030: A Scenario Exploration, offers four alternative scenarios for the future of public health, and recommendations for robust strategies that would be effective and advance public health in multiple futures.

 IAF has conducted a study to provide detailed diabetes prevalence and cost forecasts for each of the 50 states, including demographic breakdowns.
 The study was commissioned by the global diabetes care company Novo Nordisk to provide insights into how this growing epidemic could affect local economies.

 In 2010, the Robert Wood Johnson Foundation commissioned IAF to develop a set of scenarios describing the alternative futures of vulnerability and vulnerable populations in the U.S. in the year 2030.
 The project was part of the Foundation’s Vulnerable Populations Program, which addresses critical connections between health and social circumstances.
 IAF analyzed and assessed several major driving forces and factors including, but not limited to, the economy and employment, Internet and communications, environment, policy, food and diet, education, and technology.
 IAF also created a scenario toolkit and videos for organizations to consider the implications of the Vulnerability 2030 Scenarios for their own strategies and operations.